Hardik2119/github-demo/README.md

 # github-demo
-This is my first git repo.
+This is my first Git Repo.
+Author - Hardik Parmar